AT89/nyancat/README.md

-##Captains Log
+#Captains Log
-- Wednesday 8/24/2016
+##Wednesday 8/24/2016
 * The back end works!
 Posting name and score works and GETing top 5 scores works! but only on local.
 Having issues with Heroku for hosting since I used a NPM for the form input.
 Need to either figure out how to how this on Heroku (ugh) or just use a canvas input or a basic form.
-- Tuesday 8/23/2016
+##Tuesday 8/23/2016
 * still working on the POST for player scores
 * phaser-input is nice for input form field https://github.com/orange-games/phaser-input
-- Friday 8/5/2016
-* Planning.. and deciding what to work on!
+##Wednesday
+* ok the basic game is good..Need to
+* create 'bosses' from killing 15 bombs
+* want to add a dynamic scoreboard and have player names showing (express?) + websockets
+* Expand the map, reset all the little bombs, add a camera to 800x600
-- Monday 8/8/2016
+##Monday 8/8/2016
 * Looked at source code from basic shoot em up.
 * Created the sprites and placed Nyan-cat (player), added Bogeys (enemies) the Bomb and the mage
 * Spent a 2 hours trying out different methods to append a tail to the nyan-cat...